zencart/documentation/content/user/products/product_management_admin.md

 For more information, see the [product FAQs](/user/products/).

+When you add a product, the product's master category is set to the category in which you are adding the product.

 ### Editing a Product

 Editing a product is also done from the [product add/edit screen](/user/products/product_edit/).